symfony/symfony-docs/controller/upload_file.rst

     Instead of handling file uploading yourself, you may consider using the `VichUploaderBundle`_ community bundle.
-This bundle provides all the common operations (such as file renaming, saving and deleting) and it's tightly integrated with Doctrine ORM, MongoDB ODM, PHPCR ODM and Propel.
+This bundle provides all the common operations (such as file renaming, saving and deleting) and it is tightly integrated with Doctrine ORM, MongoDB ODM, PHPCR ODM and Propel.

 Imagine that you have a ``Product`` entity in your application and you want to